 Nutrition: 325 calories, 19.5 g fat, 5.75 g saturated fat, 855 mg sodium, 17 g carbs, 4.5 g fiber, 4.5 g sugar, 24 g protein

-Just because you’re cutting carbs doesn’t mean you have to skimp on flavor — and the BBQ Ranch Chicken Wrap is the perfect example.
+Just because you’re cutting carbs doesn’t mean you have to skimp on flavor — and the BBQ Ranch Chicken Wrap is the perfect example, plus meets low carb snacks standards.
 Nix the Italian herb tortilla to transform your wrap to a salad and save 185 calories and 47 grams of carbs, a move available for any of Quiznos’ five wraps.
 The beauty of a salad is the power to pour as much—or as little—dressing as you want.
 A small amount of a truly flavorful dressing will go a long way, and a drizzle of this BBQ Ranch is all you need.

 Oven Roasted Chicken Salad with Light Drizzle of Oil and Vinegar & Apple Slices